 Also checkout CBSE Full Form here!

-CBSE Class 10 English Syllabus
+Class 10 CBSE English Syllabus

 CBSE Class 10 Hindi Syllabus

-The CBSE Class 10 Hindi syllabus is offered in two formats: Hindi Course-A (002) and Hindi Course-B (085).
+The CBSE Class 10 Hindi syllabus is offered in two formats, Hindi Course-A (002) and Hindi Course-B (085).
 Both courses follow the same exam pattern of 80 marks for theory and 20 marks for internal assessment.
 The difference lies in the level and focus of the textbooks and questions.

-Hindi Course-A focuses on deeper literary study through the NCERT books Kshitij Bhag-2 and Kritika Bhag-2.
 Hindi Course-B focuses more on practical language use with lessons from Sparsh Bhag-2 and Sanchayan Bhag-2, which many students study when Hindi is their second language.

-| पाठ्यपुस्तक (क्षितिज भाग-2 + कृतिका भाग-2) | 30 | Prose and poetry lessons including texts such as स्त्री-हिंदी विरोधी कुतर्कों का खंडन, मानवीय करुणा, and छाया मत छूना. |
+| Course A – Section C (पाठ्यपुस्तक: क्षितिज भाग-2 + कृतिका भाग-2) | – Prose & poetry lessons – स्त्री-हिंदी विरोधी कुतर्कों का खंडन – मानवीय करुणा- छाया मत छूना | 30 |

 CBSE Class 10 Mathematics Syllabus

-| I | Number Systems | 06 | – Real Numbers, – Fundamental Theorem of Arithmetic, – Proofs of irrational numbers such as √2, √3, √5 | Focus on algebraic proofs and properties of numbers |
+| I | Number Systems | – Real Numbers – Fundamental Theorem of Arithmetic – Proofs of irrational numbers such as √2, √3, √5 | 06 |

-| II | Algebra | 20 | – Polynomials; – Pair of Linear Equations in Two Variables; – Quadratic Equations; – Arithmetic Progressions | Solve equations using graphs, factorisation, and formulas |
+| II | Algebra | – Polynomials – Pair of Linear Equations in Two Variables – Quadratic Equations – Arithmetic Progressions | 20 |

-| IV | Geometry | 15 | – Triangles (similarity, – Basic Proportionality Theorem); – Circles (tangent properties and related theorems) | Solve geometric proofs and theorem-based problems |
+| IV | Geometry | – Triangles: similarity, Basic Proportionality Theorem – Circles: tangent properties and related theorems | 15 |

-| V | Trigonometry | 12 | – Trigonometric ratios for 0°, 30°, 45°, 60°, 90°; – Identities such as sin²A + cos²A = 1; – Heights and Distances | Use trigonometry to calculate angles and heights |
+| V | Trigonometry | – Trigonometric ratios for 0°, 30°, 45°, 60°, 90° – Identities such as sin²A + cos²A = 1 – Heights and Distances | 12 |

-| VI | Mensuration | 10 | – Areas related to circles; – Surface areas and volumes of solids such as cylinders, cones, spheres, cubes, and cuboid | Solve problems involving combined three-dimensional shapes |
+| VI | Mensuration | – Areas related to circles – Surface areas and volumes of solids such as cylinders, cones, spheres, cubes, and cuboid | 10 |

-| VII | Statistics and Probability | 11 | – Mean, median, and mode for grouped data – Basic probability concepts | Interpret data tables and calculate the chances of events |
+| VII | Statistics and Probability | – Mean, median, and mode for grouped data – Basic probability concepts | 11 |

 CBSE Class 10 Science Syllabus

-| Unit No. | Name of Topics | Allotted Marks | Important Sub-Topics |
+| Section | Unit | CBSE Class 10 Science Topics | Marks |

-| I | Materials | 25 | – Chemical Reactions and Equations; – Acids, Bases and Salts; – Metals and Non-metals; – Carbon and its Compounds |
+| I | Materials | – Chemical Reactions and Equations – Acids, Bases and Salts – Metals and Non-metals – Carbon and its Compounds | 25 |

-| II | The World of the Living | 25 | Life Processes (nutrition, respiration, transport, excretion); – Control and Coordination; – Reproduction; – Heredity and Evolution |
+| II | The World of the Living | – Life Processes (nutrition, respiration, transport, excretion) – Control and Coordination – Reproduction – Heredity and Evolution | 25 |

-| III | Natural Phenomena | 12 | – Reflection of light by mirrors; – Refraction through lenses; – Human eye and Defects of vision; – Dispersion and Scattering of Light |
+| III | Natural Phenomena | – Reflection of light by mirrors – Refraction through lenses – Human eye and Defects of vision – Dispersion and Scattering of Light | 12 |

-| IV | How Things Work | 13 | – Effects of electric current (Ohm’s law, resistance, heating effect); – Magnetic effects of current (magnetic field, force on conductor, AC and DC) |
+| IV | How Things Work | – Effects of electric current (Ohm’s law, resistance, heating effect) – Magnetic effects of current (magnetic field, force on conductor, AC and DC) | 13 |

-| V | Natural Resources | 5 | – Our Environment, – Ecosystem balance, – Ozone layer depletion – Waste management |
+| V | Natural Resources | – Our Environment – Ecosystem balance – Ozone layer depletion – Waste management | 5 |

 CBSE Class 10 Social Science Syllabus